 To disenroll from optional supplemental benefits send a signed letter to us requesting to be disenrolled.
 You can also fax the letter to 855-382-4217 toll-free.
-It is important that you state your request is to disenroll from the Optional Comprehensive Dental plan.
+It is important that you state your request is to disenroll from the Optional Preventive Dental or Optional Comprehensive Dental plan.
 We will send you a confirmation letter that tells you when these benefits will end.
 Your optional supplemental benefits are still available to you up until your disenrollment date.